OskarSigvardsson/DailyProgrammerChallenges/intermediate/gradient/gradients.md

 #Bonus

+We often see people solving these problems in weird languages here at /r/dailyprogrammer, and this bonus is for all you crazy people:

-Write a program in brainfuck that produces a 1000x100 sized gradient from Red Ochre to British Racing Green.
-You can hardcode the input values in the code if you wish, and you can output the image in whatever format you like (though I imagine that using one of the binary Netpbm formats would be the easiest).
+Solve this problem in brainfuck.
+You don't have to read the values from input, you can "hard-code" the input values in your program.
+You can pick whatever colors and dimensions you like, as long as both the width and the height is larger than 100 pixels.
+You can also output the image in whatever format you want (I imagine that one of the binary Netpbm formats will be the easiest).

 #Finally